chbrown/scripts/README.md

 It uses the last command line argument as the file that it will overwrite, so it only really makes sense to have one input file.

-It prints the temporary and backup filepaths it uses to `stderr`.
+If it encounters any errors, it prints the temporary and backup filepaths it uses to `stderr`.

 # jsmap